 Interest rate risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market interest rates.
 The Corporation is exposed to interest rate risk as the long term debt is a floating rate credit facility and fluctuates in response to changes in the prime interest rates.
-For the three months ended June 30, 2015 a one percent change in interest rates on the loan facility would not have resulted in any change in interest expense or earnings (2014 - less than \$0.1 million) as there was no long term debt outstanding during the period.
+For the three months ended September 30, 2015 a one percent change in interest rates on the loan facility would have resulted in a change in interest expense and earnings of less than \$0.1 million (2014 - less than \$0.1 million).